00vqla/music-sheets-dl/README.md

-# Batch Download Script for Music Trackers
+# music-sheets-dl

-A Python script that downloads music files from Google Sheets trackers, specifically designed for pillowcase.su hosted files.
-Automatically organizes downloads by era/album and embeds proper metadata.
+Python script to download and tag music from Google Sheets trackers (with pillowcase.su links)

 ## Features